isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 		<input type="radio" name="acc" id="acc5"><!--question 1-->
         <label for="acc5">What is the difference between Libby and NLB Mobile?</label>
         <div class="acc-body"><!--answer for question 1-->
-  <p>NLB Mobile and Libby are apps that let you borrow and read NLB's eBooks / eAudiobooks.</p>
+  <p>NLB Mobile and Libby are apps that let you borrow and read NLB's eBooks and eAudiobooks.</p>
-<p><strong>NLB Mobile</strong> is an NLB app designed for access and transactions.
-It lets you borrow and read or listen to eBooks / eAudiobooks online, but does not have a built-in reader for downloaded eBooks / eAudiobooks.
-Additionally, it lets you access eNewspapers / eMagazines as well as online courses, and check your library account.</p>
+<p><strong>NLB Mobile</strong> lets you easily check your account and access our resources.
+You can borrow eBooks / eAudiobooks, access eNewspapers / eMagazines and online courses. </p><p>While NLB Mobile lets you read or listen to eBooks / eAudiobooks while you are connected to the Internet, it does not have an in-built reader for you to read downloaded eBooks.</p>
 <p><strong>Libby </strong>is a third-party app by OverDrive.
-It also lets you borrow and download NLB's eBooks / eAudiobooks, but with a simpler user interface. <a href="https://help.libbyapp.com/6103.htm?tocpath=Home%7CGetting%20started%7C_____2">Watch a short introduction video on how to set up Libby</a>.</p>
+You can borrow and download NLB's eBooks / eAudiobooks, so that you can enjoy them even when you are offline. <a href="https://help.libbyapp.com/6103.htm?tocpath=Home%7CGetting%20started%7C_____2">Watch a short introduction video on how to set up Libby</a>.</p>
 </div><!--close div for acc1 (question)-->
 </div><!--close div for acc-body (answer)-->